Plagal cadence: Modern use

-Plagal cadences are commonly used in rock music: the IV chord is the most common chord proceeding the tonic in rock music other than the tonic itself.
+Plagal cadences are commonly used in rock music: the IV chord is the most common chord preceding the tonic in rock music other than the tonic itself.
 Modern rock songs that utilize a plagal cadence include "Billie Jean" by Michael Jackson, "Fortunate Son" by Creedence Clearwater Revival, "Hound Dog" by Jerry Leiber and Mike Stoller, and "In My Life" by The Beatles.
 The fourth and sixth scale degrees, which are used in the IV chord, are rarely treated as stable in rock music.

+Gospel and blues music often uses repeating plagal cadences throughout sections rather than just using them as single-phrase endings.
+Plagal cadences are also associated with folk-influenced music.

 Variations

 Minor plagal cadence

 F minor chord (pictured) resolving to C.

 A minor plagal cadence is a type of plagal cadence which uses a minor iv instead of the typical major IV before resolving to the I chord.
-The minor plagal cadence cadence was recognized as early as the 1670s, with Wolfgang Caspar Printz coining the term clausula formalis perfecta dissecta acquiescens (dissected acquiescent perfect formal close) to describe the cadence.
-The minor plagal cadence appears in many popular songs, including "Space Oddity" by David Bowie, "Don't Look Back in Anger" by Oasis, and "Crying" by Roy Orbison.
+This cadence is often considered to evoke a nostalgic or bittersweet sound.
+Because the iv minor chord is not diatonic to the major key, it is also an example of modal interchange with the parallel minor key.
+The minor plagal cadence was recognized as early as the 1670s, with Wolfgang Caspar Printz coining the term clausula formalis perfecta dissecta acquiescens (dissected acquiescent perfect formal close) to describe the cadence.
+The minor plagal cadence often follows a major IV chord, creating an IV-iv-I progression that makes use of voice-leading.

-F minor major seventh chord (pictured) resolving to C.

-The minor-major seventh version of the iv chord is often used in major-key songs, such as "It's My Party" by Lesley Gore, "Magical Mystery Tour" by The Beatles, and "Vision of Love" by Mariah Carey.